 Complaint Filing Instructions

 You may review the REALTORS® Code of Ethics and state on the complaint form under “Complainant(s) Charge(s)” the article(s) you feel have been violated.
 However, citing an article(s) is optional, and is not required for you to file your complaint.
-The Grievance Committee of the LARA will conduct a preliminary investigation of your complaint to determine if an ethics hearing is warranted before the Professional Standards Committee.
+The Grievance Committee will conduct a preliminary investigation of your complaint to determine if an ethics hearing is warranted before the Professional Standards Committee.
 Should the Grievance Committee determine that an ethics hearing should be held the appropriate article(s), would be cited prior to an ethics hearing.

-Along with the complaint form, You must return a signed and dated written statement that explains the nature of your complaint.
+Along with the complaint form, you must return a signed and dated written statement that explains the nature of your complaint.
 The complaint must be filed within 180 days of the time the facts regarding the complaint could have been known.

 Please allow thirty (30) days for the Grievance Committee’s investigation process.
 After that time, you will be notified in writing of the Committee’s decision.